ALXGtech/alxgtech-mafia1-mods/README.md

 English | [Русский](README.ru.md) | [Čeština](README.cs.md)

-# H-Shifter for Mafia: The City of Lost Heaven
+# H-Shifter for Mafia: The City of Lost Heaven (2002) in 2026

 Drive Mafia (2002) with a real H-pattern shifter.
 No AutoHotkey, no vJoy, no virtual
 controller: a plugin inside the game plus a small tool to bind your lever.